xtreamsrl/beyond-the-hype/README.md

 uv sync
 ```

-4. It is highly recommended to use `nbstripout` to avoid pushing the output of jupyter notebooks.
+4. It is highly recommended to use `nbstripout` to avoid pushing the output of Jupyter Notebooks.
    Install it with:

 ```bash